 About our guest:

-In this episode of Happy and Healthy Mind with Dr. Rozina, Iris shared tips on how she was able to help her patients:
+In this episode of Happy and Healthy Mind with Dr. Rozina, Kevin shared tips on how he was able to:

-Practice self-care by allowing yourself to take breaks and establishing boundaries
+1. Practice self-care by forgiving of yourself and others

 If you want to learn the details on how to implement these tips, watch the full episode below: